Submitty/submitty.github.io/_docs/developer/development_instructions/sample_data.md

     - For manual & automated website testing.
 - **TUTORIAL**
     - All tutorial gradeables are in sequence, emphasizing one new feature as they grow in complexity.
+- **PLAGIARISM**
+    - Used to test Lichen plagiarism detection.
+    - This is not available by default.
+You must clone the [Lichen Test Data](https://github.com/Submitty/LichenTestData) repository locally to see this.

 ---